dargall91/Krampus/Deliverable2.md

 **How did you contribute to Static Analysis -- Sprint 3:**

-    - link1
-    - link2
+- N/A (SPRINT 3)

 **What was your main contribution to the Quality Policy documentation?:**

 - The group worked collectively in a zoom meeting to establish our quality policy.

 ## 4: Checklist for you to see if you are done
 - [x] Filled out the complete form from above, all fields are filled and written in full sentences